TYPO3-Documentation/t3docs-screenshots/README.rst

 The runner configuration file ``screenshots.json`` must be placed in the root directory of the respective documentation folder, i.e. in ``public/t3docs/*/screenshots.json``.
-It defines in the first level the TYPO3 environment (e.g. "Core", "Styleguide", "Introduction", etc.) where the screenshots are taken, and in the second level it lists blocks of actions where each block ends with a captured screenshot.
+It defines in the first level the TYPO3 environment ("Core", "Examples", "Introduction" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of actions where each block ends with a captured screenshot.
 Each action is an object, where the key ``action`` marks the action name and the remaining keys represent the action parameters.

 Create a basic ``screenshots.json`` in an arbitrary manual folder at ``public/t3docs`` by